newton-physics/mujoco-usd-converter/CODE_OF_CONDUCT.md

 ## Overview

-Define the code of conduct followed and enforced for mjc-usd-converter.
+Define the code of conduct followed and enforced for mujoco-usd-converter.

 ### Intended audience